cogu/autosar/README.rst

-Autosar
+AUTOSAR
 --------

-A set of python modules for working with AUTOSAR XML files
+A set of python modules for working with `AUTOSAR <https://www.autosar.org/>`_ XML files

 **Note: This project is in early stages of development and is probably not very usable as of yet.**